mdarm/MapReduce-project/README.md

 spark==2.4.4
 hadoop==2.7.7
 </pre>
-3. Add the following lines to the Spark configuration (i.e. spark-defaults.conf):
+3. Add the following lines to the Spark configuration (i.e. spark-defaults.conf), paying particular attention to the `park.driver.memory`, since this was a common cause for Java heap errors.:
 ```bash
 spark.master spark://master:7077
 spark.submit.deployMode client